PlanBench: An Extensible Benchmark for Evaluating Large Language Models on Planning and Reasoning about Change: Current Curriculum for Testing

-In this test case, we will see if the LLM can recognize goals it has seen before if they are slightly modified.
-Here the prompt remains the same as the one used for goal-directed reasoning.
-However, all the example problems have the same initial state, and the last problem provided has not only the same initial state but also the same goal.
-Here the goal may be obfuscated in a few ways, for example, the goal facts may be reordered or one might only include a subset of the original goal specification (meaning the same plan would still work).
-We can again use the same evaluation technique as the goal-directed reasoning test case to validate the output.
+\mund{Robustness to Goal Reformulation} In this test case, we will see if the LLM can recognize goals it has seen before if they are slightly modified.
+Here the prompt remains the same as the one used for plan generation.
+However, all the example problems have the same initial state, and the last problem provided has not only the same initial state but also the same goal as the example problem.
+Here the goal may be obfuscated in a few ways, for example, the goal facts may be reordered or one might include a subset of the original goal specification (meaning the same plan would still work) or vice-versa.
+We can again use the same evaluation technique as the plan generation test case to validate the output.